Sarah Melli Ballet Master

 Shannon Quirk Faculty, Company Member & Education Outreach Facilitator

 Shannon Quirk, from Orange, California, began her classical training with Orange County Regional Ballet and continued her studies at the University of California, Irvine where she earned a BFA in Dance Performance.
 During her tenure, she worked with distingushed faculty members David Allen, Evelyn Cisneros, Jodie Gates, Molly Lynch, and Donald McKayle and performed various works by William Forsythe, Jodie Gates, and Molly Lynch.
 After graduating, she worked with Pasadena Dance Theatre under the direction of Cynthia Young and Laurence Blake.
 Additional training also includes Alonzo King's LINES Ballet, American Ballet Theatre, and Ballet Austin.
 She is excited to be returning to Madison Ballet for her second full season.

 Courtney Stohlton Faculty & Company Member

 Courtney Stohlton was born in San Jose, CA. She was trained by Ron Guiddi at the Oakland Ballet Academy, Jonas Kage at the Ballet West Academy, and Susan Pillar and Suki Schorer at the School of American Ballet.
 From there she was admitted into the University of Utah's Ballet program at age 15 with the William C. Christensen scholarship and danced and toured in South Korea and Japan with Utah Ballet under the direction of Conraid Ludlow and Attilla Ficzere.
 From there she went on to dance with Orlando Ballet in 2009 under the direction of Robert Hill.
 In 2010 she joined the Cuban Classical Ballet under the direction of Pedro Pablo Pena as a corps member and then was promoted to soloist the following year.
 Courtney went en tour with Cuban Classical Ballet to Spain performing some of her favorite ballets including Paquita and Swan Lake.
-From there she went to Texas Ballet Theater under the direction of Ben Stevenson and just finished her completed her second season.
+From there she went to Texas Ballet Theater under the direction of Ben Stevenson where she just finished her completed her second season.
 This is Ms. Stohlton's first season with Madison Ballet.